ETHSydney/ethsydney.github.io/README.md

 ## Sponsorship

-If you'd like to sponsor an event with an event space, food or drinks, please contact the organisers.
+If you'd like to sponsor an event with a venue, food or drinks, please contact the organisers.

 ## Code of Conduct